-- The floatation of a tender from the WSP inviting expressions of interest and sending a request for proposal (RFP) to shortlisted lenders along with an information memorandum covering a high level overview of the project. - Lenders respond to the RFP by providing a draft term sheet covering key variables such as the term, interest rate, switching costs, hedging options, etc. A draft RFP can be found in Appendix 3: Request for Funding Proposal Template.
+- The WSP conducts a market sounding by sending the project to different lenders to gauge their appetite to lend.
+Utilities then formally approach banks through the floatation of a tender.
+A direct request can be done if preferable candidates have been identified for the award. - The floatation of a tender from the WSP inviting expressions of interest and sending a request for proposal (RFP) to shortlisted lenders along with an information memorandum covering a high level overview of the project. - Lenders respond to the RFP by providing a draft term sheet covering key variables such as the term, interest rate, switching costs, hedging options etc.

+A draft RFP can be found in Appendix 3: Request for Funding Proposal Template.

-Lender provides application form & conducts credit assessment
+Step 3: Lender provides application form & conducts Credit Assessment

-- The lender would provide the WSP with application forms and other relevant documentation requests. - Lender analyzes WSPs feasibility study and financials to determine the ability to repay debt. - Apart from the information provided by the WSP, the lender can access key operational and financial indicators in WASREB's annual Impact Report.
-This report will also include a creditworthiness index that will rank WSPs based on the performance on a basket of indicators that will be used to determine the WSP's creditworthiness.
+- The lender would provide the WSP with application forms and documentation requests for the utilities where all pertinent documentation from the respective utilities is acquired. - Lender analyzes WSPs feasibility study and financials to determine the ability to repay debt. - Apart from the information provided by the WSP, the lender can access key operational and financial indicators in WASREB's annual Impact Report.
+This report will also include a Creditworthiness Index that will rank WSPs based on the performance on a basket of indicators that will be used to determine the WSP's creditworthiness.

-Lender makes an offer
+Step 4: Lender makes an offer

 - On strength of its credit analysis, the lender makes a loan offer.
 In determining the spread over the base lending rate, the lender should also review the effect of the following risk mitigation tools employed: - o The subsidy offered to the WSP in repayment of the debt.
-In Kenya, the World Bank and KFW have the OBA and AOD programs respectively. - o Guarantee facilities that the lender may have that will seek to have the debt underwritten by a guarantor.
+In Kenya, the World Bank and KFW have the OBA and AOD programmes respectively. - o Guarantee facilities that the lender may have that will seek to have the debt underwritten by a guarantor.
 In Kenya, the DCA guarantee is offered by USAID.
-If this cost is passed on to the WSP, the corporate spread on the loan should decrease. - The subsidy and guarantee programs are covered in further detail in section 5.4.3 Risk Mitigation Products in the Water Sector.
+If this cost is passed on to the WSP, the corporate spread on the loan should decrease.